PROJECTS

 music from the play ‘pawnography’

 Pawnography, written and directed by Tracy Keeling during her tenure as Writer-in-Residence at The Rose Theatre, Southbank, premiered in the summer of 2010 and went on to receive the Fringe Award for Best Play.
-Commissioned to provide music that could be sung by actors, function as incidental scoring, and also exist as a standalone suite, the response is an EP that mirrors the script’s ‘detuned’ quality.
-Employing out-of-tune keyboard instruments—piano, prepared piano, and harmonium—she created sonic textures that shaped and destabilised the vocal delivery, offering a conceptual parallel to the play’s narrative dissonances.
+Commissioned as music that could be sung by actors, function as incidental music, and also exist as a standalone suite, the response is an EP that mirrors the script’s ‘detuned’ quality.
+Employing out-of-tune keyboard instruments - piano, prepared piano, and harmonium - Sorana created sonic textures that shaped and destabilised the vocal delivery, offering a conceptual parallel to the play’s narrative dissonances.